JudeScarbrough/ModelNode/readme.md

-Ollama is a model serving tool that allows you to run and serve AI models on your local machine.
+Ollama is a model-serving tool that allows you to run and serve AI models on your local machine.